20 Raiders of Liez

 Captain Munro paired the boys with a crew member of similar height and strength.
 Rolan, his trusted First Mate, occupied the longboat with Josah.
-Like the other crewman accustomed to life on a ship, his tanned skin, and peppered hair made him appear older.
+Like the other crewman accustomed to life on a ship, his tanned skin and peppered hair made him appear older.

 “Remember,” he said.
 “There is an old sail at the stern of each boat.
 Use them on your way back.
 Cover up if you think someone might be watching.”

-As the longboats pushed away, Josah saw Yeva Evermore in the courtyard, holding a candle.
+As the longboats pushed away, Josah saw Yeva Evermore in the courtyard holding a candle.
 He knew she would worry until they all made it back safely.

 Each passenger grabbed an oar and rowed towards the Strait.
 The strong current leading to the open sea demanded some effort.
 But once they made it into the channel, the waters were easier to navigate.

-One by one, the rowers removed their oar from the sleeve, each taking their position at the stern and bow.
+One by one, the rowers removed their oar from the sleeve, each taking a position at the stern and bow.
 They paddled the longboats forward while hugging the cliffs on their left.
 The pier was now in sight, with a few ships moored.

 There was plenty of room for all four longboats to occupy the sandy shore left of the dock.
-Each team crouched down and waddled towards a grove of trees.
+Each team crouched down and waddled toward a grove of trees.
 Josah placed his finger to his lips, motioning everyone to keep silent.

 Beyond the sand was the Liez pier, empty during these very early hours.
 There was one row of warehouses lit by the full moon.
 He motioned to his assigned crewman to lead the way, as he knew where to go.
 As practiced, each followed in single file, evenly spaced.